 How you'll feel more equipped:

-• Become empowered to shape decisions that protect vulnerable populations
+• Be empowered to protect vulnerable populations

 About the Introduction to Health Impact Assessment micro-certificate